qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

    Legend Items Dialog |nix|

-* The legend items window lists all legend items and allows to change item order, edit layer names, remove and restore items of the list.
+* The legend items window lists all legend items and allows to change item order, edit layer names,group layers, remove and restore items of the list.
 After changing the symbology in the QGIS main window you can click on **[Update]** to adapt the changes in the legend element of the print composer.
 The item order can be changed using the **[Up]** and **[Down]** buttons or with 'drag and drop'